 Applications will be assessed primarily on the likelihood of the applicant's success in meeting our clients' needs and on their interest in learning and applying investment analysis skills within the CFE and in their career.
 We will make this assessment on the following information:

 The project and coursework students experience provides core skills in critical thinking, structured analysis, effective communication, project management and business analysis tools that will help prepare them for challenging, high-impact positions in a number of fields including; corporate finance, investment management, equity research, investment banking, and other general asset management careers.
-Bio Book.
-Resume Book.
+Please view our class Bio Book or our Resume Book for more information on students currently in the program.

-Undergraduates: Each undergraduate student is required to take specific pre-requisite and core courses, For more information, please go to the undergraduate CFE site and review the "Recommended and Required Classes" section or view our printable timeline.
+Undergraduates: Each undergraduate student is required to take specific pre-requisite and core courses, For more information, please go to the undergraduate CFE site and review the "Coursework" section or view our printable timeline.

 MBAs: Each MBA student is required to take specific classes, depending on which fund they are assigned to.
 For more information about these courses, please review our printable guide or visit the MBA section of the CFE website.